chnoor999/expenseTracker-app-project/README.md

 Error messages displayed on the interface for invalid inputs

 State Management:
-app being managed by the Context API
+App being managed by the Context API

 Custom Fonts:
 The app utilizes custom fonts.using useFonts